📂 Weekly Current Affairs 29 Jan 2026 – 31 Jan 2026

 Location: India

-Organisation: Government of India
+Organisation: Govement of India

 India’s public health spending remains below the National Health Policy (2017) target of 2.5 percent of GDP.
-Union government spending declined from 0.37 percent in 2020–21 to 0.29 percent in 2025–26.
+Union govement spending declined from 0.37 percent in 2020–21 to 0.29 percent in 2025–26.
 States increased spending to 1.1 percent of GDP.
 The policy aims to provide universal healthcare, reduce out-of-pocket expenditure, and improve access to primary care.
 It promotes preventive healthcare, free drugs, and improved infrastructure.
 Experts emphasise fiscal reforms, improved tax collection, and stronger policy implementation.

 Why important for exams

-International Data Privacy Day observed globally
+Inteational Data Privacy Day observed globally

 Date: 28 January 2026